AkumajouHelp/westbound-script-auto-farm/README.md

 - Auto-farming for quick coin collection
 - Optimized for no lag and minimal crashes

+Purpose:
+This script is created to automatically farm coyote coins and sell items in the game Westbound.
+It helps players grind faster, avoid manual effort, and earn money efficiently with minimal lag.
+Perfect for users on Android using Arceus X or similar software.

 ### How to Use In Android:
 1. Copy the raw URL of this script from GitHub.
 2. Paste the URL in Arceus X Neon and press Execute.